 Minerals like zinc oxide and titanium dioxide, commonly used in sunscreen lotions, foundation and other liquid types of lotions are harmless in their normal size.
 They simply sit on the skin since they are too large to penetrate its protective barrier.
 However, when these ingredients are broken down into nanoparticles (i.e. very small), they are easily absorbed into the skin.
 The tiny size gives these particles the ability to travel throughout the body and is what enhances their toxicity.
 There is research showing that nanoparticles of zinc oxide and other ingredients like aluminum collect in parts of the brain and cause cell death.
 Furthermore, these particles are so easily absorbed that they are detectable in all areas of the body, including vital organs.

-Ok, so that was more than 10 chemicals to avoid but whilst it’s a good start, these are certainly not the only ingredients that you should avoid.
-Other known nasties that do not biodegrade too well include: cyclomethicone, cyclopentasiloxane, dimethicone Copolyol, dimethicone, methicone, phenyl trimethicone, polyquaternium-7, disodium EDTA, EDTA, tetrasodium EDTA, trisodium EDTA, silicones.
+Ok, so that was more than ten top 10 chemicals to avoid 🙂 but whilst it’s a good start, these are certainly not the only ingredients that you should avoid.
+Other known nasties include: cyclomethicone, cyclopentasiloxane, dimethicone Copolyol, dimethicone, methicone, phenyl trimethicone, polyquaternium-7, disodium EDTA, EDTA, tetrasodium EDTA, trisodium EDTA, silicones.

 If you’re keen to shop for products that are pure, safe and toxin-free check out our carefully curated collection of genuine natural and organic products that work here.